How to safely start the ssh-agent from .bashrc

 command.
 You may also destroy the agent (which will have the same effect).

 - The command kagent has been defined above to kill the first agent detached via this method.
+Ideally, you may extract the first part of the example script and copy it into a separate script, then define an alias to execute it instead of a full automation.

 - To make sure -A option is implicit while using ssh (and/or -X) consult Caveats, issues, special cases and possible problems for further information on tweaking your client side $HOME/.ssh/config .

-PLease, le me know if this script causes problems and your suggestion to improve.
+Please, le me know if this script causes problems and your suggestion to improve.

 - jeromel's blog